EGimenoS/dailyjourneyapi/README.md

 1. You need to make sure that the tools are properly installed in your system.
 The steps to follow are different depending on your system but you can find great guides for all of them in the guides section of GoRails, by Chris Oliver, just select your operating system: https://gorails.com/setup/
 2. Once the tools are installed, clone the repo `git clone https://github.com/EGimenoS/dailyjourneyapi.git`
 3. Move to the project root folder and install the dependencies by using `bundle install`
-4. Create the database: `rails db:migrate`
+4. Create the database: `rails db:createe`
 5. Run the database migration: `rails db:migrate`
 6. Start your development server `rails s`